eburke/web_projection/README.md

 Created for the Shutterfest 2023 class titled "Projection Shootout", Projection Studio for Web is a tool for photographers to use with light projection photoshoots.
 The app can display various geometric patterns as well as images, which can be rotated, scaled, and tiled.

-**Please consider mentioning or tagging [@GenuineBurke](https://www.instagram.com/genuineburke/) on Instagram alongside any photos you publish using the app.
+**Please consider crediting me alongside any photos you publish using the app.
 Your support is appreciated!**

 ## Author